Weight: Mass

 An object with mass m resting on a surface and the corresponding free body diagram of just the object showing the forces acting on it.
 The magnitude of force that the table is pushing upward on the object (the N vector) is equal to the downward force of the object's weight (shown here as mg, as weight is equal to the object's mass multiplied with the acceleration due to gravity): because these forces are equal, the object is in a state of equilibrium (all the forces and moments acting on it sum to zero).

 In modern scientific usage, weight and mass are fundamentally different quantities: mass is an intrinsic property of matter, whereas weight is a force that results from the action of gravity on matter: it measures how strongly the force of gravity pulls on that matter.
 However, in most practical everyday situations the word "weight" is used when, strictly, "mass" is meant.
 For example, most people would say that an object "weighs one kilogram", even though the kilogram is a unit of mass.

 The distinction between mass and weight is unimportant for many practical purposes because the strength of gravity does not vary too much on the surface of the Earth.
 In a uniform gravitational field, the gravitational force exerted on an object (its weight) is directly proportional to its mass.
 For example, object A weighs 10 times as much as object B, so therefore the mass of object A is 10 times greater than that of object B. This means that an object's mass can be measured indirectly by its weight, and so, for everyday purposes, weighing (using a weighing scale) is an entirely acceptable way of measuring mass.
 Similarly, a balance measures mass indirectly by comparing the weight of the measured item to that of an object(s) of known mass.
 Since the measured item and the comparison mass are in virtually the same location, so experiencing the same gravitational field, the effect of varying gravity does not affect the comparison or the resulting measurement.

-The Earth's gravitational field is not uniform but can vary by as much as 0.5% at different locations on Earth (see Earth's gravity).
+The Earth's gravitational field is not uniform but can vary by as much as 0.5% at different locations on Earth.
 These variations alter the relationship between weight and mass, and must be taken into account in high-precision weight measurements that are intended to indirectly measure mass.
 Spring scales, which measure local weight, must be calibrated at the location at which the objects will be used to show this standard weight, to be legal for commerce.

 This table shows the variation of acceleration due to gravity (and hence the variation of weight) at various locations on the Earth's surface.